WEC-Sim/WEC-Sim/docs/introduction/overview.rst

 Overview
 =======================

 ..
-TODO:
-    content to cover:
-    X reiterate home page data
-    X WEC-Sim capabilities / core features
-    X high level input/output
+TODO
     - compare to other codes?
         advantages over other options
         speed / accuracy comparison
-        Could reference OC6P1 paper and how well WEC-Sim performs?
+        Reference OC6P1 paper and how well WEC-Sim performs
-    - highlight variety of applications that have been successfully modeled with WEC-Sim
-    - paraview figures /gifs of Application cases
-    - break up paragraphs with figures
-    - Is all the above just condensing the following sections into too much information?

 WEC-Sim (Wave Energy Converter SIMulator) is an open-source code for simulating